CUTR’s Research Programs

 Traffic congestion, air pollution, and poor mobility are some of the many issues associated with highway system expansion.
 Through research, workforce development, and technical assistance, the Transportation Demand Management (TDM) Program addresses these issues through strategies that influence travel behavior by mode, time, frequency, trip length, route, or cost.

 CUTR’s ACME specializes in performing economic analysis and performance evaluation of autonomous and connected transportation solutions.
 This program leverages academic and technical resources of the College of Engineering and the Center for Urban Transportation Research.
 Researchers specialize in advanced econometric methods, traffic engineering and safety, data mining, machine learning and artificial intelligence applications to produce quick response solutions to better inform practitioners and policy maker in selecting and prioritizing cost-feasible alternatives.

-CUTR Director Dr. Robert Bertini leads a team of faculty and students that focuses on sustainable transportation solutions, traffic flow theory informed by empirical and experimental measurements, intelligent transportation systems (ITS), multimodal transportation “big data” for improving performance measurement, planning and operations, and proactive traffic management and operations.
+The CUTR lab is a team of faculty and students that focuses on sustainable transportation solutions, traffic flow theory informed by empirical and experimental measurements, intelligent transportation systems (ITS), multimodal transportation “big data” for improving performance measurement, planning and operations, and proactive traffic management and operations.